 Tube-style belay devices are easy to operate with a traditional belay technique.
 Their primary downside is that a firm grip is required on the brake strand of the rope at all times.
 If the belayer is hit by a rock, slammed into the wall, or the rope somehow slips out of their grip, a falling climber will hit the deck and potentially sustain injury.
 Enter the new Wild Country Revo, which solves this issue by adding an automatic locking mechanism that stops the rope if it moves through the device faster than 4m/s.
 It does so by using an out-of-balance flywheel on the inside that combines with centrifugal forces to trigger the locking mechanism above certain speeds.
 The brilliance is that the device functions exactly like a simple tube, and the belayer uses the same simple belay technique.
 The Revo does not in any way assist with braking but simply provides an emergency backup, the first device that we are aware of that works in this manner.
 Because of this great design, its advantages include the smoothest paying out of slack of any device that adds redundancy to the belay.
 It is also designed in a way that it cannot be loaded backward, so there is no need to continually check for little hand and climber icons.

-The principal downside to this device is that it can only be used with a single rope, much like most active assist devices such as the GriGri, somewhat limiting its versatility for multi-pitching.
+The primary drawback is that this model is only compatible with a single rope, similar to the most active assist devices, like the GriGri.
+For this reason, the versatility for multi-pitching is rather limited.
 We would not use it to belay a second off the anchor from above.
-Compared to most devices, it is heavy and on the larger side, further reducing its use for multi-pitch climbing.
-It also comes with a price tag that you would expect from a complicated piece of engineering.
-Negatives aside, the emergency backup performed perfectly in all of our testing and every climber who used it was amazed at its ease and simplicity to learn.
-We expect to see this device become significantly more popular in the near future, especially for gym climbing and single-pitch cragging.
+Compared to most devices, it is heavy and larger, further lessening its use for multi-pitch climbing.
+Also, the price point is what one would expect from a complicated piece of engineering.
+Downsides aside, the emergency backup performed flawlessly during all our tests, and every climber who used it was amazed at its ease and simplicity to learn.
+We expect to see the Wild Country Revo grow in popularity in the near future, particularly for gym climbing and single-pitch cragging.

 This review is led by Andy Wellman, a Senior Reviewer at OutdoorGearLab since 2014.
 Andy is a lifelong climber with over 24 years of experience in all disciplines.
 Like most of us, his passion was kindled in the climbing gym but soon carried him outside after beholding the mighty Diamond on Longs Peak and deciding he needed to climb it.
 He has climbed large alpine routes and big walls all around the world, from Peru to Alaska to Mexico to the Alps.
 He has also spent countless days perfecting his rock craft at classic sport and traditional areas such as Eldorado Canyon, Rifle, Smith Rock, and Yosemite while authoring and publishing numerous guidebooks along the way.
 He bases himself out of Ouray, Colorado.
 He was assisted on many of these reviews by Jeff Dobronyi, IFMGA Mountain Guide, and Exum Mountain Guide in Jackson, WY, and Cam Ring, another lifelong climber, and former Yosemite Search and Rescue Member.